Help for JST

 Combination of sequences from SEQRES and ATOM

 In pdb-formatted files, SEQRES records contain the sequence of the macromolecule chains, as reported by the authors.
-ATOM records, on the other hand, provide the coordinates of each atom together with the residue name and number, so effectvely providing with a sequence of residues in the chains.
+ATOM records, on the other hand, provide the coordinates of each atom together with the residue name and number, so effectively providing with a sequence of residues in the chains.

 Although PDB specification says that both sets of records should match, it is common that they do not.
-This may be due to residues whose coordinates have not been resolved in the X-ray of NMR experiment (crystallographic disorder, physical gap) or to alternate residues found at the same sequence position (sequence microheterogeneity).
+This may be due to residues whose coordinates have not been resolved in the X-ray or NMR experiment (crystallographic disorder, physical gap) or to alternate residues found at the same sequence position (sequence microheterogeneity).

 JST computes a combination sequence from both sources of information, and highlights the discrepancies using text formatting.